 But in today’s data-heavy world, this is nearly impossible for a human to do.
 With billions of data points and increasing complexity, larger retailers can’t effectively use diagnostic analytics without machine learning and AI.

 As you’ll find below, there are virtually no standalone “diagnostics” solutions for retailers.
-This is because the fundamentals of diagnostic analytics (discovering hidden relationships between variables in your business) is much better used to predict the future and automate complex analysis.
+This is because the fundamentals of diagnostic analytics (discovering hidden relationships between variables in your business) is much better used to predict the future and automate complex retail analysis.